suhank/zea-engine/docs/api/Math/AttrValue.md

 <a name="AttrValue+asArray"></a>

 ### asArray
-Returns current Vec2 data as array.
+Returns current Math type data as array.
 Often used to pass types to the GPU.

 **Returns**: <code>array</code> - - Returns the result as an array.
 <a name="AttrValue+toString"></a>

 ### toString
-Calls `toJSON` method and stringifies it.
+Converts this Math type to a string in JSON format.

 **Returns**: <code>string</code> - - The return value.
 <a name="AttrValue+toJSON"></a>

 ### toJSON
-Represents the state of your class as a JSON Object.

-**Todo**

-- [ ] Implement this function in the derived class.
+Converts this Math type to a JSON object.

+**Returns**: <code>object</code> - - The json object.
 <a name="AttrValue.createFromFloat32Buffer"></a>

 ### createFromFloat32Buffer
-Creates a new value to wrap memory in an existing buffer.
+This method is a factory function for creating new instances of math types, given an existing Float32Array buffer.

-**Todo**

-- [ ] Implement this function
+Each Math type implements this function to return an constructed value.

+**Returns**: [<code>AttrValue</code>](#AttrValue) - - Returns the constructed value.

 | Param | Type | Description |
 | --- | --- | --- |